 Each holder of common shares is entitled to one vote per common share on all matters to be acted upon at the Annual Meeting.
-Neither the Company's Certificate of Incorporation, as amended, nor its Bylaws allow for cumulative voting rights.
+Neither the Company's Restated Certificate of Incorporation, as amended (our "Certificate of Incorporation"), nor our Amended and Restated By-laws allow for cumulative voting rights.